abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 // if 'publishEmpty' is set to true, initially empty sets also publish updates deltaSet.delta$.subscribe(delta => {
-  delta.all;      // a map with no entries (nothing present) delta.added;    // a map with no entries (nothing created) delta.modified; // a map with no entries (nothing updated) delta.deleted;  // a map with no entries (nothing deleted) });
+  delta.all;      // a map with no entries (nothing present) delta.added;    // a map with no entries (nothing added) delta.modified; // a map with no entries (nothing modified) delta.deleted;  // a map with no entries (nothing deleted) });

 deltaSet.addMultiple([item1, item2, item3]);
-// entries created and updates sent to delta$ subscriptions
+// entries added and updates sent to delta$ subscriptions

 const item2b = new IdDate('id2','content2');
 deltaSet.add(item2b);